-(1) Impairment losses related to Research and Development are included in note 11.2.4 -"Impairment Losses".
+$^{^{(1)}}$ Impairment losses related to Research and Development are included in note 11.2.4 -"Impairment Losses".

-In 2023, acquisitions of property, plant and equipment totaled ${\in}116.2$ million, compared with ${\in}101.1$ million in 2022.
+In 2024, acquisitions of property, plant and equipment totaled €173.0 million, compared with €116.2 million in 2023.

-The increase in acquisitions resulted primarily from investments in the Group's industrial sites in France, in Ireland, in the United Kingdom and in the United States to grow production capacity.
-In 2022, changes in scope during the year primarily corresponded to the sale of property, plant and equipment from the Consumer Healthcare Business totaling a net carrying amount of \notin 73.8 million.
+The increase in acquisitions resulted primarily from new leases as well as investments in the Group's industrial sites in France, in the United Kingdom, and in Ireland to grow production capacity.

-Note 12.2 Rights of use of leased assets
+Rights of use of leased assets Note 12.2